microsoft/playwright/docs-src/api-body.md

 ## async method: BrowserContext.waitForEvent
 - returns: <[Object]>

 Waits for event to fire and passes its value into the predicate function.
-Resolves when the predicate returns truthy value.
+Returns when the predicate returns truthy value.
 Will throw an error if the context closes before the event is fired.
 Returns the event data value.

 ```js